Trouva/product-technical-tests/challenges/Engineer.API_development_test.lvl1.md

 We have agreed on an API request structure:

-`/v1/boutiques/near?latitude=51.5282302&longitude=-0.1045952&limit=5`

-And to start with we are going to have the API return the boutique_id and distance in meters:
+And to start with we are going to have the API return the boutique name and the location in lat,lng:

 ```
 HTTP/1.1 200 OK
 [{
-  "boutique_id": "5234d2b244e937489c00011c",
-  "distance": 370
-}]
+  _id: "58f8993879b34604006c2f1b",
+  name: "Store Thirty3",
+  slug: "store-thirty3-in-ss91sw",
+  location: {
+    lon: 0.6539279000000001,
+    lat: 51.5423065
+  },
+  description: "Store Thirty3 prides itself on being an ever-changing, inspirational boutique full of beautiful homeware and lifestyle products with a distinctly Scandinavian feel.
+Their range includes designer homeware from brands like House Doctor and Bloomingville, luxury clothing from brands including Saint Tropez, Soaked In Luxury and Coster Copenhagen, stunning jewellery and a collection of bags and accessories.",
+  founder_quote: ""
+},
+...]
 ```

-The basic route has been setup already in [routes.js](./boutique-service/src/httpApi/v1/routes.js) and a stub handler for the api request in [boutiquesNear.js](./boutique-service/src/httpApi/v1/handlers/boutiquesNear.js).
+Use public endpoint
+The data can also be accessed via the following public endpoint: https://4149o8lffa.execute-api.eu-west-1.amazonaws.com/challenge/boutiques

 ## Submitting the challenge